8 keys to create an effective annual plan for 2025

 So how can you (pretty much) achieve consensus?
 You have two real options: top-down decisions from leadership, or clear data that make your new year objectives obvious.
 Most companies tend to prioritise the latter.

-Sherilyn continues, “in the past, you prioritized people with experience and insights, and they had the biggest impact on your strategy.
+Sherilyn continues, “in the past, you prioritised people with experience and insights, and they had the biggest impact on your strategy.
 But now that companies have a way to gather data more easily, the strategy doesn’t only rely on the executives’ vision and experience.
 If company data is readily available, it can be used to put together the appropriate strategy.“

 For

-Aiven SVP of Operations & Strategy Katariina Korhonen, “everything starts from understanding the vision and strategy of the company.
+Aiven SVP of Operations & Strategy Katariina Korhonen, “Everything starts from understanding the vision and strategy of the company.
 In a fast-growing company, there's always something to do.
 But being able to focus on the things that move the needle is crucial when you're leading yourself and leading teams.
 So understanding the big picture of where the company is going helps a lot.”

 4. Set smart goals

 Whether you read that as “smart” or “SMART” is up to you.
-In too many cases, strategic goals are so lofty or high level that they don’t impact people’s day-to-day work.
+In too many cases, strategic goals are so lofty or high-level that they don’t impact people’s day-to-day work.

 Whatever framework you use, there are five important factors for goals: